Napoleon's Greatest Military Victories and Defeats: A Tale of Genius and Overreach

 Casualties & Losses: 26,000-41,250

-The Battle of Wagram was fought near the town of Wagram in Austria and was one of the largest and most significant battles of the Napoleonic Wars.
-This epic confrontation between the French Empire under Napoleon Bonaparte and the Austrian Empire led to the Treaty of Schönbrunn, which cemented French dominance over Central Europe.
+The Battle of Wagram was a battle near the town of Wagram, Austria.
+It was one of the largest and most important of the Napoleonic Wars.
+The French Empire of Napoleon Bonaparte fought against the Austrian Empire.
+The resulting Treaty of Schönbrunn confirmed French control of Central Europe.

 Background to the Battle